Banana Pudding with Vanilla Wafers THM-E / Fuel-Pull

 - Enjoy with banana pudding or any way you would use “Nilla Wafers”.

 - Based on making 24 wafers, each wafer is approximately 13 calories, 0.6g net carbs, 0.6g fat, and 1.2g protein.
 You can have up to 4 Vanilla Wafers with one serving of my THM-E Banana Pudding.
+Or bake them smaller to be able to have more wafers in a E/FP setting.

 - While collagen could likely be substituted for the whey protein, I don’t think the wafers would get as crispy.
 And I haven’t tried any possible substitutes for the oat flour or oat fiber.
 But please let me know if you find a substitute that works so I can make a note on the recipe for others.